ktanidis/Modified_CosmoSIS_for_galaxy_number_count_angular_power_spectra/README.md

 # Installation

 This version of CosmoSIS, similarly to the original one, needs a 64-bit operating system.
-The modified code is tested only on Ubuntu 16.04 and 18.04.
-In principle, it can also work on Mac (If you wish to install on Mac, see <a href="https://bitbucket.org/joezuntz/cosmosis/wiki/Mac%20Installs" target="_blank">**Install on Mac**</a>).
+The modified code is tested on Ubuntu 16.04 and 18.04 but works on all Linux.
+It can also work on Mac (If you wish to install on Mac, see <a href="https://bitbucket.org/joezuntz/cosmosis/wiki/Mac%20Installs" target="_blank">**Install on Mac**</a>).
 After the successful installation on Mac the main directory should be replaced with this modified version.

 CosmosSIS needs some package dependencies: